-For example, jobs such as food delivery aren’t covered by normal road insurance because you’re at a much higher risk of accident than someone who drives to and from work each day.
+For example, jobs such as food delivery aren’t covered by normal road insurance because you’re at a much higher risk of an accident than someone who drives to and from work each day.

 Like normal vehicle insurance, Uber taxi insurance varies depending on many factors.
-These include the type of car you’re insuring, the area you live in but is even affected by things such as the colour of your car.
+These include the type of car you’re insuring and the area you live in but is even affected by things such as the colour of your car.
 Therefore it’s worth comparing quotes online with a company like Quote Radar to ensure you’re getting the best deal.

 Can you use Uber insurance alongside normal insurance?

 In short, yes.
 Insurance for your Uber job only covers you when you’re working for Uber and carrying fare-paying customers.
-When making personal journeys, you need to have your own private cover in place.
+When making personal journeys, you need to have your private cover in place.

-The main reason for this is that Uber and private hire taxi insurance has different indemnification and claims investigation processes.
+The main reason for this is that Uber and private hire taxi insurance have different indemnification and claims investigation processes.
 Also, it’ll usually state in their contracts that you’re only covered when carrying fare-paying customers.
 This is essentially the opposite of what it says in normal car insurance policies.